PyAV-Org/PyAV/README.rst

 Features
 --------

-Currently FFmpeg 4.4.1 is used with the following features enabled for all platforms:
+Currently FFmpeg 5.1.2 is used with the following features enabled for all platforms:

 - fontconfig
 - gmp
-- gnutls
 - libaom
 - libass
 - libbluray